sepiariver/zapier/README.md

 2. The OAuth2Server Extra will send Zapier an authorization code, which Zapier can exchange for an access token.
 All further requests to your MODX site will be accompanied by this access token as a request parameter.
 3. Once successfully connected, you can start adding triggers.
 As of version 0.7.x there are four available MODX triggers: 2 for form submissions and 2 for MODX Resources.

 The Zapier Extra installs with 5 Snippets and 1 Plugin.

+_IMPORTANT: these Snippets expose data from your website.
+It's strongly recommended to always call the [[!verifyOAuth2]] Snippet in your Resource/Template, before calling one of these Snippets, to ensure all requests are authorized._

 ### zapierAddSubscription / zapierRemoveSubscription